SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 ## Usage

 The annotation process for predefined properties is mostly done in the background and therefore does not need any special interaction from a user but ["LocalSettings.php"][mw-localsettings] for SESP need to be enabled.

 For details about available configruation parameters, please have a look at the [configuration](docs/configuration.md) document.

+### Exif property names
+You might want to check the labels for Exif properties.
+They are defined in MediaWiki core and being reused by SESP.
+It is possible that property names you already use will be prefedinied properties after activation of SESP.
+On the sepcial page "System messages" you can search for all messages with the prefix "Exif".
+One example: there is the message Exif-source that has the label "Source".
+If you use a property labeled "Source" already, you should change MediaWiki:Exif-source from "Source" to "Exif-source".

 ## Contribution and support